 Value-based healthcare services have not only changed the patients’ healthcare standard but also the physicians’ payment model.
 Value-based reimbursement models encourage clinicians to adopt methods that make healthcare easy and efficient.
 Programs like MIPS, MACRA, and more depict value-based care system and allow physicians to achieve rewards and bonuses.
 The purpose is value-based reimbursement models are to;

-• Make patients empower of the healthcare system where they choose their desired service
+- Make patients empower the healthcare system where they choose their desired service

 What are the Available Value-Based Care Models?

-There are a few types of value-based payment models with the variation of risks attached and the benefits.
+There are a few types of value-based payment models with a variety of risks attached and the benefits.

 1. Accountable Care Organizations (ACO)

 It is a system of hospitals, clinicians, and other healthcare providers to provide organized and high-quality services to Medicare beneficiaries.
 It was started to help patients receive up-to-the-mark services at the most appropriate time.
 It means that in case of emergencies or other scenarios, patients don’t have to wait to get to the relevant doctor.

 This organization ensures that patient only bears expenses for those services that are absolutely necessary to treat an illness.
 Redundant medical services are reduced by eliminating medical errors that occur while diagnosis or treatment.

 Healthcare providers volunteer in this program to get shared savings if the ACO fulfills the standardized healthcare criteria with reduced expenditure.

 It is not like ACO volunteers always end up adding a bonus to their revenue cycle, but the financial risk is also involved.
 When able to meet the requirement, physicians have a jackpot, but on the other side, they also have to bear shared losses if any.